Introduction to the Submerged Dredge Pump Seal Application

 When rotation stops, the hydrodynamic lubricating action stops, and static sealing is reestablished.
 Click here for slow motion seal animation of seal lubrication.

-General seal implementation guidelines are provided in the Kalsi Seals Handbook, which is available online here.
+General seal implementation guidelines are provided in the Kalsi Seals Handbook™, which is available online here.
 Experienced personnel are also available to provide technical support.
-If you would like Kalsi Engineering to review your rotary seal application, please download an application questionnaire in PDF or Word format, and return it to us by e-mail or fax (281-240-0255).
+If you would like Kalsi Engineering to review your dredge pump seal application, please download an application questionnaire in PDF or Word format, and return it to us by e-mail or fax (281-240-0255).
 Alternately, you can forward your seal questions by e-mail, or call us directly at 281-240-6500.
+For information on available sizes, see our shaft seal catalog.